Zicocoo/COMP1044_CW_G21/README.md

 🌱 If new librarian doesn't have account to login, he can register a new account by clicking **Register now** button on the login page.

-⚡ Make sure all the columns must be filled, if there is any missing input in any column, when the register clicks **Sign Up**， an alert message **(missing part) must be filled out** will pop up, warning the register that the registration form is not submitted successfully.
+⚡ Make sure all the columns must be filled, if there is any missing input in any column, when the register clicks **Sign Up**，an alert message **"(missing part) must be filled out""** will pop up, warning the register that the registration form is not submitted successfully.

 🤝 After the librarian fill in all the columns, click **Sign up**, then they can get their own library system account !